goliatone/wee-things-workshop/README.md

 #### esptool

 We will first install **esptool** in order to flash our boards.
 It's a `python` script which can be run using the Mac's default `python`.
-Open terminal and cd to the directory **esptool** directory and run the following command:
+Open terminal and cd to the **esptool** directory and run the following command:

 ```
 python setup.py install